aws-samples/amazon-cognito-scim-user-management/README.md

 ## Amazon Cognito SCIM user management

-This sample solution is a lightweight SCIM interface for Cogntio that leverages Amazon API Gateway and Lamda functions to facilitate the following actions:
+This sample solution is a lightweight SCIM interface for Cognito that leverages Amazon API Gateway and Lambda functions to facilitate the following actions:
 - List Cognito User IDs
 - Update Cognito users
 - Delete Cognito users